top of page

 On Tuesday, the Bullfinch Group released a survey of Idaho voters.
 The headline is simple: only 30% of respondents think Risch is doing a good job in the Senate.
 After 18 years in Washington, and decades in Idaho politics before that, fewer than one in three Idahoans can say he's earned another term.
 That's what happens when an elected official stops listening to the people he works for.

-Here's where the opportunity sits.
-Right now, before most voters know who I am, Risch leads the initial three-way matchup, which is exactly what you'd expect for someone who's been on Idaho ballots for five decades.
 But if you look a little bit closer, more than a quarter of voters, 26%, are still undecided and up for grabs.
 I already outpace Democrat David Roth, who sits at 15% in his third federal campaign to my first.
 This is a two-way race for the seat.
 And head-to-head against Risch, before anyone has told voters a thing about me, I'm already within four points, 40% to 36%.
 Idahoans are ready for an alternative.
 We just have to make sure they meet one.

 Then comes the part that should make every one of us hopeful.
 The poll told respondents the basics about both of us, our backgrounds, where we stand, and with that context the race flips.
 I take an 11-point lead in the three-way, 39% to 28%, with Roth at 9%.
 Head-to-head against Risch, that lead grows to 20 points, 51% to 31%!
 When voters have the full picture, they choose us, and it isn't close.